-- The teacher's assessment and experience of the pupil - Their previous progress and attainment or behaviour - Other professional assessments, where relevant - The pupil's development in comparison to their peers and national data - The views and experience of parents - The pupil's own views - Advice from external support services, if relevant
+- The teacher's assessment and experience of the pupil - Their previous progress and attainment or behaviour - Other professional assessments, where relevant - The pupil's development in comparison to their peers and national data - The views and experience of parents - The pupil's own views

+Advice from external support services, if relevant

-Following the identification of need, a Pupil Passport/ One Page Profile will be made with the pupil alongside a Learning Plan which will detail the outcomes set and the provision in place to achieve these.
-All outcomes will have clear success criteria and a time frame for when they are expected to be met.
+Following the identification of need, either a Pupil Passport/ One Page Profile or Learning Plan, which will detail the outcomes set and the provision in place to achieve these, will be created with the pupil and parent/ carer.
+Outcomes set will have clear success criteria and a time frame for when they are expected to be met.

-Outcomes will be reviewed with the pupil and parent three times a year, as a minimum.
+Outcomes will be reviewed with the pupil and parent/carer three times a year, as a minimum.